qd-qd/mamie-fait-des-nft/README.md

 # mamie-fait-des-nft

-Mamie fait des NFTs - Grandma's making NFTs
+Mamie fait des NFTs - Grandma's making NFTs 🤡

+Some experiments into NFT mainly using Solidity and Hardhat JS

+TBD..